English Language & Literature Department

 Introduction to Drama Workshop

 This workshop invites students to explore the world of performance and storytelling.
 Through fun, hands-on activities, students learn basic acting techniques, voice modulation and character development.
-This workshop fosters creativity, boosts confidence and encourages teamwork, deepening an appreciation for the literary texts studied during lessons.
+This workshop fosters creativity, boosts confidence and encourages teamwork, deepening appreciation for the literary texts studied during lessons.

 -